-(2) When the corpus of a trust includes assets of another person or persons not described in (a) through (d) above, as well as assets of the applicant/recipient, the rules apply only to the portion of the trust attributable to the assets of the applicant/recipient.
+Subparagraphs (a) through (d) above, as well as assets of the applicant/recipient, the rules apply only to the portion of the trust attributable to the assets of the applicant/recipient.
 Thus, in determining countable income and resources in the trust for eligibility and post-eligibility purposes, the ISD caseworker shall prorate any amounts of income and resources, based on the proportion of the applicant/recipient's assets in the trust to those of other persons.
-(For example: if the applicant/recipient and his two sisters create a trust and each sister contributes a total value of \$50,000 and the applicant contributes \$25,000, the applicant's prorated share is 20 percent of the entire value of the trust.)
+(For example: if the applicant/recipient and his two sisters create a trust and each sister contributes a total value of fifty thousand dollars (\$50,000) and the applicant contributes twenty five thousand dollars (\$25,000), the applicant's prorated share is twenty percent of the entire value of the trust.)